'Never did I think I would be awarded for an act of charity': Tasmanian Rachel Bessant recognised for her work for children, needy people

 Rachel Bessant (right) after being awarded the Medal of the Order of Australia (OAM) in 26 January 2019 with co-volunteer and charity supporter Martha Beard with Mayor of Launceston Abert Van Zetten Source: Supplied

-"When I walk to the stage, my name was called, I think there was about 250 guests, when I walked there and I'm the only Filipina, truly it's an honour.
+"When I walked to the stage, my name was called, I think there were about 250 guests, when I walked there and I'm the only Filipina, truly it's an honour.
 I stood up there with my head high and I thought 'Oh my God', thank you for giving me this opportunity," recalls Ms Bessant.

 Rachel Bessant tirelessly continues with her charity works providing help to many children and people in dire need in the Philippines and helping raise funds for victims of the Australian bushfires in particular the animals affected, she shares with pride that "never in her wildest dream she ever thought she will get an award like this" for she only aims to help those in need.

-With her hard works she has been awarded the Key to the City of Manilla, and recently as Pride of Ormoc along with other certificate of appreciations.
+With her hard work, she has been awarded the Key to the City of Manilla, and recently as Pride of Ormoc along with other certificates of appreciation.

 Filipino Needy Children Fund